terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string`;
 Gets the contextual help title to use for the input.

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

-1. `rbl-input.help-title` RBL Framework calculation value
+1. `rbl-input.help-title` RBLe Framework calculation value
-1. `rbl-value[@id='h' + name + 'Title'].value` RBL Framework calculation value
+1. `rbl-value[@id='h' + name + 'Title'].value` RBLe Framework calculation value
 1. `model.help.title` property
 1. `""` if no value provided.